Avocado hair mask for 4c hair

-Additionally, avocado is a great source of biotin, potassium, and magnesium which seal cuticle cells and help protect your hair from breaking.
-Because it is rich in oleic acid and monounsaturated fats, the oil of the fruit can penetrate the hair shaft and moisturize the hair very well.
+The benefits of avocado on 4c hair are endless but you can’t forget that the fruit is a great source of biotin, potassium, and magnesium which seal cuticle cells and help protect your hair from breaking.
+And because it is rich in oleic acid and monounsaturated fats, the oil of the fruit can penetrate the hair shaft and moisturize the hair very well.

 To get all the benefits of the fruit, it is wise to use the avocado in its raw and fresh form by doing an avocado mask.
 After using an avocado oil hair mask your natural hair will feel and look noticeably smooth, shiny, and strong.